 - are updated every six months

 Making sure we have a diverse, fair and inclusive workforce is an important goal for us.
-We have set up an Equalities Taskforce to make sure this happens.
+We have set up a Diversity and Inclusion Management Board to make sure this happens.
 Its job is to:

 - lead on issues of equality, diversity and inclusion